Eating & Exercise

 Some women develop diabetes in pregnancy because their body doesn’t produce enough insulin to meet the extra needs of their baby.
 A special diet will need to be adopted to maintain healthy glucose levels.
 More information can be found on our Diabetes page.

 Foods To Avoid

-- Mould ripened cheeses, such as Brie and Camembert and blue veined cheeses such as Roquefort
+- Soft mould-ripened cheeses, such as Brie and Camembert and blue veined cheeses such as Roquefort

 - Raw or undercooked non lion marked eggs

 - Raw or undercooked meat including pâtés and liver

 - Cold cured meats, such as salami, pepperoni, chorizo and prosciutto (unless cooked thoroughly)